magneticstain/PrivyPaste/README.md

 # set permissions for database service account
 mysql -e "GRANT SELECT, INSERT, UPDATE, DELETE ON privypaste.* TO 'privypaste'@'%'; FLUSH PRIVILEGES;"

-# if you plan on running MySQL and your HTTP server on the same device, you can limit the connectivity scope to just the localhost
+# if you plan on running MySQL and your HTTP server on the same device, you can limit the connectivity scope to just the localhost for added security
 mysql -e "GRANT SELECT, INSERT, UPDATE, DELETE ON privypaste.* TO 'privypaste'@'127.0.0.1'; FLUSH PRIVILEGES;"
 ```